Jerusalem and Antioch, 40s CE

-In the house of Rufus and his mother, a confused young man found peace.
-With them, he could be Jewish, Greek, ánd Roman.
+With Rufus and his mother, the words of Jesus entered the world of Jewish migrants in the Greco-Roman world around the Mediterranean.
+With them, a confused young man found peace.
+With them, he was allowed to be Jewish, Greek, and Roman.
 Saul and Saulos, Paulos and Paulus.
-According to tradition, he was the child of freed slaves and, ironically, precisely because of this, a free-born citizen of Rome.
-It may be that he received the name Paulus (and even Roman citizenship) from the Roman family that his parents and grandparents had served so faithfully.
-Where whole nations were divided by these identities, Paul's inner being was torn apart by them.
-Precisely for this reason, the unity he experienced here was an experience of unprecedented "freedom in Christ."
+According to tradition, he was the child of freed slaves and—ironically—precisely because of that, a free-born citizen of Rome.
+Where others were separated by those identities, he was torn apart by them.
+Precisely because of that, the unity he experienced here was an experience of unprecedented "freedom in Christ."

 There were more people like Saul in Antioch.
 Joseph Barnabas came from Cyprus.
-Lucius, another Roman name, came from Cyrene in North Africa.
-A man named Simeon was called by his Roman nickname Niger (the black), perhaps from his time in the legions.
-Menachem, Manaen to the Greeks, had grown up with Herod Antipas, a Judaean prince who had rule the Galilee during the life of Jesus.
+Lucius, another Roman name, came from Cyrene.
+They called a certain Simeon by his Roman nickname Niger (the black one), perhaps from his time in the legions.
+Menachem, Manaen to the Greeks, had grown up with Herod Antipas.
 Complex life stories.
-Brothers and sisters who helped each other to walk in the way of Jesus.
+Brothers and sisters who helped each other walk the path of Jesus.
 They were called prophets and teachers.
 Teachers because they knew the Hebrew Bible and the Way of Jesus.
 Prophets because in their togetherness they experienced the spirit of Jesus: people saw visions, gained new insights, spoke in tongues, and were healed.
 Inspired and talented people who made a decision that would change the world.

 Caligula

 For the Jews, his reign was traumatic.
 For the followers of Jesus, it was doubly so.
-In Alexandria, riots broke out in the year 38, when schemers placed statues and altars to their imperial "god" in Jewish synagogues.
-Weeks of violence, torture, and looting followed, during which numerous Jews were locked up in an overcrowded ghetto.
+Riots broke out in Alexandria in the year 38, when schemers placed statues and altars for their imperial "god" in Jewish synagogues.
+Weeks of violence, torture, and looting followed, during which the numerous Jews were locked up in an overcrowded ghetto.
 In the year 39, the unrest spread to Judea.
-Caligula sent a new governor to Antioch with a gruesome mission.
+Caligula sent a new governor to Antioch with a gruesome assignment.
 In the winter of 39/40, he brought two legions to Judea to quell the unrest and to place a giant statue of Caligula as supreme god in the Holy of Holies of the temple in Jerusalem.

 But the Galileans blocked the roads with their bodies, kneeling with their necks exposed.
-"We'd rather die than see this abomination in the temple," they said.
+"Better death than this abomination in the temple," they said.
 The farmers stopped farming, threatening famine throughout Syria.
 The governor relented.
-He ordered the sculptors to work slowly and sent a request to the emperor.
+He had the sculptors work slowly and sent a request to the emperor.
 Then the hooligans of Antioch set fire to the synagogues there as well.

 The answer was slow in coming.
 That summer, Caligula traveled to the Low Countries at the mouth of the Rhine.
 He wanted the legions along the Rhine to conquer Britain.